 \section{Conclusion}

-We presented a novel method for 3D reconstruction of agricultural crops that combines conventional multi-view reconstruction with inverse procedural modeling to produce complete plant shapes despite heavy occlusion.
-Our method first constructs a neural radiance field (NeRF) and then optimizes a procedurally generated model to be consistent with the NeRF in a visibility-aware manner.
-We validate our method on data collected in real-world agricultural fields and show that it can reconstruct realistic crop canopies across a variety of plant growth stages.
-We also show that the reconstructions can enable realistic simulations of crop photosynthesis using a radiative transfer model.
-The method could potentially be improved in the future by incorporating plant growth priors for temporal consistency, or optimizing the model in a coarse-to-fine manner to enable reconstructing more shape details. \paragraph{Acknowledgments.} This work is supported by NSF Awards \#2331878, \#2340254, \#2312102, \#2414227, and \#2404385, an Intel research gift, the NCSA Faculty Fellowship, and the UIUC Agroecosystem Sustainability Center.
+We presented a novel method for 3D modeling of agricultural crops that combines neural rendering with inverse procedural modeling to produce complete plant shapes despite heavy occlusion.
+Our method first constructs a neural radiance field (NeRF) and then optimizes a procedural model to be consistent with the NeRF in a visibility-aware manner.
+We validate our method on real-world agricultural fields and show that it can reconstruct realistic crop canopies across a variety of growth stages.
+We also show that it enables realistic simulations of crop photosynthesis using a radiative transfer model.
+The method could potentially be improved in the future by incorporating plant growth priors for temporal consistency, or optimizing the model in a coarse-to-fine manner to capture more shape details. \paragraph{Acknowledgments.} This work is supported by NSF Awards \#2331878, \#2340254, \#2312102, \#2414227, and \#2404385, an Intel research gift, the NCSA Faculty Fellowship, and the UIUC Agroecosystem Sustainability Center.